 Elements of Medical Malpractice in Charleston

 The elements of a medical malpractice case in Charleston would first include the establishment of a doctor-patient relationship.
 Once that has been established, the patient would need to establish that there was some type of duty owed by the physician.
-That the breach of that duty has occurred either by an act of the physician.
-This act will either be something they should not have done, an omission, or something they should have done but failed to do.
+They would establish that the breach of that duty has occurred either by an act of the physician, or something they should not have done, an omission, or failed to do.
 The combination of the breach of duty and damages that the patient incurred as a result of the breach of that duty, forms a causal relationship.

 Liability For a Medical Malpractice